yangbo93/attack-method/README.md

 # RT-DIM
 This repository contains code to reproduce results from the paper:
-**Random Transformation of Image Brightness for Adversarial Attack**
+**Random Transformation of Image Brightness for Adversarial Attack**.
+This paper has been accepted in JOURNAL OF INTELLIGENT & FUZZYSYSTEMS  with the according link: https://content.iospress.com/articles/journal-of-intelligent-and-fuzzy-systems/ifs211157.

 ## REQUIREMENTS
 - Environment Anaconda